-But if Avery felt hungry because he smelled our food and this made him moody enough to feel stressed, the same would happen – aggression – even if it was in the middle of the day.
-So I bit the bullet and for the sake of progress invested in an automatic pet feeder hard for my new, feral kitty to “break into” for more kibble – the PetSafe Healthy Pet Simply Feed – and scheduled it to go off once every 4 hours.
+But if Avery felt hungry because he smelled human food and this made him moody enough to feel stressed, the same would happen – aggression – even if it was in the middle of the day.
+So I bit the bullet and for the sake of progress invested in an automatic pet feeder – one that was hard for my new, feral kitty to “break into” for more kibble – the PetSafe Healthy Pet Simply Feed.
+I scheduled the food to be let out once every 4 hours.

-The food toy drops kibble into my Mogoko Cat Catch Interactive Feeder, as it’s the slow feed cat bowl I was previously using for Bjorn.
-I want to rig it to fall into the Catit Design Senses Food Maze, as it’s still by far the best feeder toy in my opinion, but to do so I’d have to elevate the timed feeder and brace it to a chair or something along those lines so it can spew out the kibble into the top of such a tall puzzle toy.
+The feeder drops kibble into my Mogoko Cat Catch Interactive Feeder, as it’s the slow feed cat bowl I was previously using for Bjorn.
+I want to rig it to fall into the Catit Design Senses Food Maze, as it’s still by far the best feeder toy in my opinion, but to do so I’d have to elevate the timed feeder and brace it to a chair or something along those lines (Edit 2020/07/07: I did this ages ago by elevating it with a stool – perfect fix!
+You can see what I did in my review of the feeder here), so it can spew out the kibble into the top of such a tall puzzle toy.
 Haven’t gotten around to switching yet!

 I can’t say the two haven’t fought since I implemented the automatic, timed feeder.
 That being said, I still haven’t set the food schedule to go off at night, and I think this would make a huge difference, so I’ll be starting to run it all day soon.
 Avery no longer fights with Bjorn during the day, and picks little to no fights at night even when he’s no longer monitored by me.
 With the food toy set to go off every 4 hours 24/7, I absolutely believe his anxiety will be reduced enough so that fights are extremely rare between them.
 Time will tell, but seeing how things have been going in the mornings, I’m very hopeful.